oasp/oasp4fn-application-template/README.md

 ### Start

-To start the service locally there are two possibilities:
+To start the service locally there are three possibilities:

 1. Use the plugin serverless-offline (Recommended):

     $ npm run offline

-2. Use the generated app.ts (only if you execute ```npm run fun -- -e``` in the previous step:
+2. Use the generated app.ts _transpiled_ (only if you execute ```npm run fun -- -e``` in the previous step:

     $ npm run start

+3. Use the generated app.ts with *ts-node* and watching changes in your handlers (only if you execute ```npm run fun -- -e``` in the previous step:

+    $ npm run start:ts

 ### Testing